Cacciani

 About Cacciani

-A Century of the Same Kitchen — And That's Exactly the Point
+A Century of the Same Kitchen; And That's Exactly the Point

-If you've eaten at Cacciani before, you already know what you're coming back for: the same regional recipes that have defined this Frascati address for over 100 years, the panoramic terrace on a clear day, and the kind of unhurried service that a family-run room in the Castelli Romani does better than most trattorias closer to Rome's city centre.
+If you've eaten at Cacciani before, you already know what you're coming back for: the same regional recipes that have defined this Frascati address for over 100 years, the panoramic terrace on a clear day, the kind of unhurried service that a family-run room in the Castelli Romani does better than most trattorias closer to Rome's city centre.
 First-timers should know upfront that this is not a restaurant chasing trends.
 Cacciani has held consecutive Michelin Plate recognition in 2024 and 2025, which is the guide's signal that the cooking is sound and consistent rather than technically dazzling.
 That distinction matters when you're deciding whether to make the trip out of Rome.

 Service That Matches the Setting

 A family operation running for over a century earns its reputation in one of two ways: either it coasts on name recognition, or it maintains a genuine sense of hospitality that money can't manufacture at newer addresses.
 Cacciani appears to be the latter.
 For first-timers, expect attentive but unfussy service, this is not the kind of place where staff recite provenance monologues for every ingredient.
-The dining room reflects the restaurant's history in its feel, and the panoramic terrace is the seat to request if you're visiting on a fine day.
+The dining room reflects the restaurant's history in its feel, the panoramic terrace is the seat to request if you're visiting on a fine day.
 At the €€ tier, you're not paying for theatre; you're paying for a family who takes the food seriously and knows this menu cold.

 Where the service model earns its price is in the consistency.
 A restaurant that has been run by the same family for over 100 years either understands its guests or it doesn't survive.
 Cacciani has survived.
 Compared to Rome's more trend-driven rooms, the service here is less about performance and more about making sure you eat well and leave satisfied.
 For a first-time visitor who wants to understand what Castelli Romani cooking actually tastes like, that's the right priority.